mdvanes/elmsta/README.md

 * If Elm can compile to JavaScript, can it be used on the back-end?
 Would this make any sense? -> does not look like it
 * Integrating State containers (e.g. Redux) -> should not be needed since Elm is prior-art for Redux
+* Integrating Reactive Extensions?
+[2 minute introduction to Rx](https://medium.com/@andrestaltz/2-minute-introduction-to-rx-24c8ca793877) by Andre Staltz (“Think of an Observable as an asynchronous immutable array.”)
 * DONE Syntax highlighting in different editors (Webstorm OK, Sublime OK)
 * DONE Integrating Bootstrap (elm bootstrap, Card can't contain arbitrary content)
+* DONE test time travel debug (elm native)
+* Build process (beyond elm-reactor)
+* test Elm Js interop

+## Open questions

+* String interpolation possible?
+* Test coverage?
+* Time travel debugging: only possible to do move between states or also to export/import?
+* How do modules work?
+Can I use Webpack?
+How do I import modules other than Elm (e.g. img/font assets)? -> see https://www.elm-tutorial.org/en/04-starting/03-webpack-1.html
 * How does it integrate into e.g. a pre-existing angular environment? -> You can export as a JavaScript module instead of html and integrate it and interact with it via ports.
 To be tested.
 * Can I reuse any testing tools like Karma/Testing or is there an alternative?
-* How do modules work?
-Can I use Webpack?
-How do I import modules other than Elm (e.g. img/font assets)? -> see https://www.elm-tutorial.org/en/04-starting/03-webpack-1.html
-* Integrating Reactive Extensions?
-[2 minute introduction to Rx](https://medium.com/@andrestaltz/2-minute-introduction-to-rx-24c8ca793877) by Andre Staltz (“Think of an Observable as an asynchronous immutable array.”)
-* Build process (beyond elm-reactor)
-* test time travel debug (elm native)
-* test Elm Js interop
-* String interpolation possible?

 ## Reference